andyagdw/task_manager_app/README.md

 ## Accessing the Database 📊

-If you want to explore the database, I suggest using DB Browser.
-Why?
-Not only is it a high quality, and visual tool, it is free!
-Follow these steps:
+To delve into the database, I highly recommend utilising DB Browser for its exceptional quality and user-friendly visual interface.
+Plus, its free!

 1. Download DB Browser: <br />
-   If you haven't already, download and install DB Browser for SQLite (Add link)
+   If you haven't already, download and install [DB Browser for SQLite](https://sqlitebrowser.org/dl/).

 2. Open database with DB Browser: <br />
    Locate and open the database file using the 'Open Database' option in the File menu - it should be inside the project directory.

-3. Explore the Database
+3. Explore the Database <br />
-   Once the database is opened, you can browse through the tables and data using the intuitive interface of DB Browser.
+   Once the database is opened, you can browse through the tables and data using the intuitive interface of DB Browser 😁.

 You're all set!
 Start managing your tasks efficiently with the Task Manager Application. 🚀